 Originally released in 1992, Dark Seed is from an era of point and click adventures that absolutely hate your guts and want you to fail in everything you do.
 What.
 You didn’t think of making a secret route to your balcony by tying a rope to it right at the start of the game, like a normal person?
 Sorry buddy, it’s 6 hours in and you’ve lost with no way of fixing it because you don’t exit your house via balcony rope, thus setting up a second, secret entrance point like a sensible human being.

-While Sluggish Morss is an ever expanding series, the first two are what I’ll focus on.
-Mostly because they’re both available to download for free (first one here, second one here).
-They’re both heavily narrative driven exploration games that are drenched in surrealism and opt to instead unsettle players and keep them in a near-constant state of not really understanding what’s going on.
+While Sluggish Morss is an ever-expanding series, the first two are what I’ll focus on.
+Mostly because they’re both available to download for free (first one here, the second one here).
+They’re both heavily narrative-driven exploration games that are drenched in surrealism and opt to instead unsettle players and keep them in a near-constant state of not really understanding what’s going on.
 And the game doesn’t really care that you don’t get it.

 Nine Hours, Nine Persons, Nine Doors

 Perfect for the visual novel fan who also happens to love all kinds of philosophy, physics, alternate universe, conspiracy theories, and a bunch of other cool stuff.
 And puzzles!
 Originally released for Nintendo DS in 2009, the game has since been ported to PC with full voice acting and also including the sequel, Virtue’s Last Reward.

 But the original is an amazing game which puts players in the shoes of college student Junpei, who has been kidnapped along with eight other people, thrown onto a cruise ship that’s had its doors and windows locked as well as devilish puzzles installed.
 From here, they’re told that they’re participating in the Nonary Game, with the goal of escaping before the ship sinks.